Don’t Let A Toothache Spoil Thanksgiving!

 - A damaged tooth

 In the case of an infection, Dr. Cavendish will need to perform root canal therapy to get you out of pain and to preserve the health of your tooth.
 One of the myths about root canals is that they’re a less desirable option to extraction, but again, that’s only a myth.

 That’s because any dentist will tell you that tooth extraction should always be a last resort.
 We want your natural teeth to last as long as possible, so root canals are an effective way to do that.

 You might have an infected tooth if you’re having a hard time chewing without pain, or when you’re experiencing a nagging or constant pain in your tooth or jaw area surrounding it.
 A root canal is needed to kill the infection that’s made its way inside the tooth into the soft dental.
 This is close enough to the root which is why the infection can cause so much pain in many cases.

 Root Canals Are Nothing to Fear!

 Of all procedures in the field of dentistry, there’s no other that sends chills down your spine quite like a root canal.
 So many myths surround root canal therapy, some of which we’ve worked to debunk in our dental blog!

-That’s because despite their terrible reputation, root canals are what get you out of pain, not what bring on the pain.
+That’s because, despite their terrible reputation, root canals are what get you out of pain, not what brings on the pain.
 Root canals are so important to your oral health and the preservation of your natural teeth.

 We also offer oral sedation for a more relaxing, comfortable experience.
 If you’re particularly anxious about dental treatment, facing a root canal can be at the top of the list of procedures you dread.
 That’s where our prescription sedative can help you feel calm and completely at ease while you receive treatment.